Category Archives: Passaic NJ

 This is exactly how I remember it, with more tree growth on the left, which was the side entrance the kids used to go to Sunday School.
 Even the choppy cement sidewalk in the crossing area (very front on the left) is still there and with the weeds growing in it!

 I didn’t realize it at the time, but St. John’s is a beautiful old German baroque style church on the National Register of Historic Places.
 It is particularly known for its gorgeous stained glass windows in the church.
-Its website has a few scrolling photos of them.
-Click the arrow on the left side of the photos until you come to the two of the windows.
-There is even a great 39 second YouTube video that gives a panoramic neighborhood view.
+There is a great 39 second YouTube video that gives a panoramic neighborhood view.
 There is also a great inside photo of the church on Flickr.

 The church was built in 1896 and was originally a German parish.
 It was still heavily influenced by Germans at the time I attended, but parishioners were of a more ethnically mixed background.
 It appears to be a mostly Hispanic community church today, which fits with Passaic’s mostly Hispanic population.